SkyD666/Rays-Android/doc/README/README-en.md

 <tbody>
   <tr>
     <td><img src="../../image/Raca.svg" style="height: 100px"/></td>
-    <td><b>Raca (Record All Classic Articles)</b>, a tool to <b>record and find abstract passages and mini-essays</b> in the comments section locally. 🤗 Are you still having trouble remembering the content of your mini-essay and facing the embarrassing situation of forgetting the front, middle and back?
+    <td><b>Raca (Record All Classic Articles)</b>, a tool to <b>record and search abstract passages and mini-essays</b> in the comments section locally. 🤗 Are you still having trouble remembering the content of your mini-essay and facing the embarrassing situation of forgetting the front, middle and back?
 Using this tool will help you <b>record the mini-essays</b> you come across and never worry about forgetting them again! 😋</td>
     <td><a href="https://github.com/SkyD666/Raca-Android">https://github.com/SkyD666/Raca-Android</a></td>
   </tr>
   <tr>